 Time Flies is a rather forgotten film today, and that is not surprising.
 The plot is whimsical and incoherent, and 95 percent of the humour is painfully bad, often involving horrible puns and Tommy Handley’s culture clash with Elizabethan Britain, or rather the other way around.
 What few jokes that work are repeated so many times over that they bludgeon themselves to death.
 As is often the case in British cinema, the acting is good across the board, even though there is a lot of the forced over-acting that was so prevalent in the comedies of the day.
 The set pieces of 16th century London are so impressive that one wonders if the team re-used sets from some other production, and the costumes are so impressive that they almost must have come from straight from the rack at Gainsborough’s costume department.
 I hardly think they would have had hundreds of Elizabethan costumes whipped up solely for the purpose of a cheap musical comedy like this.

 One of the best aspects of the movie is the musical numbers.
 Unfortunately I can’t find any clear answers on whether the song numbers of the film are composed by the film’s original music composer Bretton Byrd or if they are reused.
 On the downside, the portrayal of Pocahontas comes dangerously close to slipping into the realm of casual racism, but somehow the movie manages pull out just before the plunge.
 Special effects, such as the time machine floating and glowing and disappearing through a wall, and our heroes floating weightless in the machine are adequately done for a B film like this, but the black screen and wire techniques used were already 50 years old at the time, and were better implemented even by Georges Méliès in the beginning of the century.
-Special effects engineer Jack Whitehead also did the effects for the British version of The Tunnel (1935) and Devil Girl From Mars (1954).
+Special effects engineer Jack Whitehead also did the effects for the British version of The Tunnel (1935) and Devil Girl From Mars (1954, review).

 In all, it’s a mixed bag.
 Despite the bad humour, the light and jovial tone of the movie is contagious and there are some moments of pure comedic delight.
 The idea of going back in time to sell America to the British is delicious, but seems a bit squandered as there is too much else going on for the plot device to really pay off.
 Way too much screen time is given to Handley, who simply doesn’t know what to do with it all, and the ”cheeky” cockney humour grows tired early on.
 I personally think that George Moon and Evelyn Dall could have carried this film on their own.